-- 7.2.1 Staff, residents and family/designated representatives will be educated and informed of staff or resident status per regulations/directive as follows: - 7.2.1.1 At least once per day, authorized family members and guardians will be updated on residents infected with the pandemic infectious disease, and upon a change in the resident's condition. - At least once per week, all residents and family/designated representatives will be informed of the number of infections and deaths at the facility, which will include residents with a pandemic infection who pass away for reasons other than such infection. - Email, telephonic, mail, website postings, and verbal communication by designated staff, will be utilized to communicate a variety of required information as per this policy. - 7.2.3 Free remote daily access is available to all residents and their families. - 7.2.4 Residents and/or families may request for any staff member to assist in facilitating remote access. - Notify staff, residents and resident's family members of a positive test result of a resident or staff, within 24 hours. - 7.2.6 Notify family member or next of kin for all residents should any resident suffer a COVID-19 related death, within 24 hours of such death.
+- 7.1 It is the policy of Nathan Littauer Hospital Nursing Home to communicate the following information to residents and family, or their designated representative. - 7.2 Communication Guidelines: - Staff, residents and family/designated representatives will be educated and informed of staff or resident status per regulations/directive as follows: - At least once per day, authorized family members and guardians will be updated on residents infected with the pandemic infectious disease, and upon a change in the resident's condition. - At least once per week, all residents and family/designated representatives will be informed of the number of infections and deaths at the facility, which will include residents with a pandemic infection who pass away for reasons other than such infection. - Email, telephonic, mail, website postings, and verbal communication by designated staff, will be utilized to communicate a variety of required information as per this policy. - 7.2.3 Free remote daily access is available to all residents and their families. - 7.2.4 Residents and/or families may request for any staff member to assist in facilitating remote access. - Notify staff, residents and resident's family members of a positive test result of a resident or staff, within 24 hours. - 7.2.6 Notify family member or next of kin for all residents should any resident suffer a COVID-19 related death, within 24 hours of such death.